enjaku4/rabarber/README.md

 ## Authorization Rules

-Include `Rabarber::Authorization` module into the controller that needs authorization rules to be applied (authorization rules will be applied to the controller and its children).
-Typically, it is `ApplicationController`, but it can be any controller.
+Include `Rabarber::Authorization` module into the controller that needs authorization rules to be applied.
+Typically, it is `ApplicationController`, but it can be any controller of your choice.

 ```rb
 class ApplicationController < ActionController::Base